Michael Tse: Laughing Gor

 His performance as undercover cop "Laughing Gor" in E.U. became a breakout character.
-His Role "Laughing Gor" became very popular with netizens and audiences of E.U..
+His role "Laughing Gor" became very popular with netizens and audiences of E.U..
 Due to his popularity, a prequel/spin-off film of E.U. featuring "Laughing Gor", entitled Turning Point, was produced.

 Continuing popularity enabled the production of a 30-episode sequel series, Lives of Omission, in 2011 and a film sequel titled Turning Point 2 began filming in October 2011 and was released on 29 December 2011.
 Lives of Omission also won the TVB Anniversary Award for Best Drama at the 2011 TVB Anniversary Awards.

 Departing TVB for a second time

 After the arrival of rival broadcasters Hong Kong Television Network, many TVB stars went on to join HKTV.
-After months of speculation whether Michael was going to join his former celebrities, he decided not to renew his contract with TVB which expired on 30 June.
-Michael insists talks were amicable and will continue his working relationship with TVB as there will be more opportunities in the future.
+After months of speculation whether Tse was going to join his former celebrities, he decided not to renew his contract with TVB which expired on 30 June.
+Tse insists talks were amicable and will continue his working relationship with TVB as there will be more opportunities in the future.

-Since announcing his departure with TVB, Michael has openly expressed his disappointment in not winning the TVB Best Actor award in 2011 with his breakout role, Laughing Gor, which led many to believe the main reason why Michael did not extend his contract.
-Rumors speculated that he would join either Eric Tsang or Ricky Wong promotional company but instead Michael set up his own company, The Laughing Workshop, to focus on more the Mainland market.
+Since announcing his departure with TVB, Tse has openly expressed his disappointment in not winning the TVB Best Actor award in 2011 with his breakout role, Laughing Gor, which led many to believe the main reason why Tse did not extend his contract.
+Rumors speculated that he would join either Eric Tsang or Ricky Wong promotional company but instead Tse set up his own company, The Laughing Workshop, to focus more on the Mainland market.

 In 2021, he joined the cast of Call Me by Fire as a contestant.